Scaling Symmetry and Carrollian Gravity: Scaling Carrollian gravity

-In the previous section, we presented a general framework for constructing distinct gravitational regimes starting from a scale-invariant, matter-coupled Carrollian gauge theory.
+In the previous section, we presented a general framework for constructing different but related gravitational descriptions starting from a scale-invariant, matter-coupled Carrollian gauge theory.
 In this section, we apply the conformal construction to specific scale-invariant Carrollian field theories, introducing a single scalar field $\phi$ as a compensating field for the local scaling symmetry.
 The subsequent gauge fixing $\phi=1$ breaks the scaling symmetry and gives rise to the Carroll-invariant gravity action.
 The explicit field theories and their coupling to geometry are developed in subsections \ref{sec4} and \ref{couplign}, the curvature terms are discussed in \ref{curvterms}, and the gauge fixing procedure is detailed in \ref{GFIXING}.